HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/CustomizingHCLDXSearchResults/Crawlingwebcontentwithsearchseedlists.md

 # Crawling web content with search seedlists

-To improve the efficiency of crawling websites and associated metadata and to give content owners with finegrained control over how the content and metadata are crawled.
-The HCL Digital Experience (DX) and Web Content Manager Search supports the use of seedlists.
+The HCL Digital Experience and Web Content Manager Search supports the use of seedlists to make crawling websites and their metadata more efficient.
+It also provides content owners with fine-grained control over how content and metadata are crawled.

 When crawling content is generated with HCL Web Content Manager, you can configure the DX platform portal to use seedlist support.